ViggieM/minimalistdjango/_posts/2023-06-28-manual-deploy.md

   - pyenv
   - pip
   - git
+  - gunicorn
+  - systemd
 categories:
   - Production deployment
+excerpt: "All manual steps required to transfer the code on the remote host and set up a systemd service that executes your Django application"
 ---

-There are a few things remaining to deploy our app to the VM.
-We will cover those here and later we will automate everything with *Ansible*.
-Besides, if you don't know how to do it *without* Ansible, then Ansible won't help you either.
+> If you don't know how to do it *without* Ansible, then Ansible won't help you either.

 ## Transfor your code to the VM
 {:id="transfor-your-code-to-the-vm"}